egecetin/Repo-Init/README.md

 It provides the following features
   - Tracing
-    - Generates minidump files using for error signals [Crashpad](https://chromium.googlesource.com/crashpad/crashpad/)
+    - Generates automatically minidump files using [Crashpad](https://chromium.googlesource.com/crashpad/crashpad/) for error signals.
   - Logging
     - Spdlog with rotating file, syslog and coloured stdout outputs
     - [Sentry](https://sentry.io/) and [Grafana Loki](https://grafana.com/oss/loki/) integration for automatic forwarding of logs to an external HTTP server